-Scheduled to commence operations in July 2021, the new Southern Materials Recovery Facility (SMRF), based at Seaford Heights, will be able to process at least 61,000 tonnes of yellow bin recyclables each year.
+Scheduled to commence operations in July 2021, the new Southern Materials Recovery Facility (SMRF), based at Seaford Heights, will be able to process up to 60,000 tonnes of yellow bin recyclables each year.
 This will allow the facility, Southern Region Waste Resource Authority (SRWRA) to service other regional councils and commercial businesses from the surrounding area, and help to create a more resilient recycling sector for all of South Australia.
-The new facility was made possible thanks to a \$5.35 million funding boost from the Australian Government, through the Community Development Grant Programme.
+The new facility was made possible thanks to a \$5.35 million funding boost from the Australian Government, through the Community Development Grant Programme, and a \$3.14 million funding boost from the State Government.

-The SMRF is a joint initiative of Australian recycling and resource recovery specialist, Re.Group, and the Southern Region Waste Resource Authority (SRWRA), a joint subsidiary of three South Australian local councils - the City of Holdfast Bay, the City of Onkaparinga and the City of Marion.
+The SMRF is a joint venture of Australian recycling and resource recovery specialist, Re.Group, and the Southern Region Waste Resource Authority (SRWRA), a joint subsidiary of three South Australian local councils - the City of Holdfast Bay, the City of Onkaparinga and the City of Marion.